-Choosing the best way to display your products or services at a trade show is a challenge for any exhibitor, especially if it is your first time exhibiting.
-You want to attract as much attention as possible to your stand but it also needs to be a practical area to talk to customers and demonstrate your products.
+Choosing how to set up an exhibition booth at a trade show is a challenge for any exhibitor, especially if it is your first time exhibiting.
+You want to attract as much attention as possible to your trade show booth, but it also needs to be a practical area to talk to customers and demonstrate your products.

 The type of stand you choose will determine how you set up your trade show booth.
 It is possible to self-build smaller pop-up and modular stands without the need for specialist tools.
 They have lightweight aluminium frames which ‘pop up’ and slot together, then the graphic panels fit them, usually with magnets.
 Your stand designer should build your stand for you when you buy it to demonstrate exactly how it works.

-If you have bought a more elaborate custom modular stand it may be better to let your exhibition stand contractor build it for you.
+If you have bought a more elaborate custom modular stand to set up your trade show booth it may be better to let your exhibition stand contractor build it for you.
 Although it is possible to self-build any modular stand, the larger and more complex it is the more likely you are to benefit from an experienced installer, either to assist you or build the whole stand.
 If you have opted for a custom-built stand, that will always require a team of specialist installers to build.

-The graphics should be large and bold to attract attention, don’t be tempted to put too much text on them, no-one will read it and it will look too busy.
-Think about the lighting and don’t necessarily rely on what’s supplied by the venue.
-Spotlights, up lights and coloured lights are a great way to highlight certain areas within your exhibition stand, particularly if you want to showcase something, such as a new product.
+The graphics on your exhibition stand should be large and bold to attract attention, don’t be tempted to put too much text on them, no-one will read it and it will look too busy.
+Think about the lighting when you set up your trade show booth,and don’t necessarily rely on what’s supplied by the venue.
+Spotlights, up- lights and coloured lights are a great way to highlight certain areas within your exhibition stand, particularly if you want to showcase something, such as a new product.

 Improve the flow of your display area by ensuring there are no physical obstructions or barriers on entering, and try to keep meeting areas to the back of your stand.